-The determination was made that true understanding of the value brought to the membership doesn't correlate the volume of benefits/services provided but instead the actual adoption of them.
-Under the old paradigm the result has been an encyclopedia of offerings with very little to no adoption.
+The determination was made that true understanding of the value brought to the membership doesn't correlate the volume of benefits/services provided to the actual adoption of them.
+Under the old paradigm, the result has been an encyclopedia of offerings with very little to no adoption.

-Every organization has a different process and the appropriate POC for member benefits never has the same job title.
+Every organization has a different process and the appropriate POC (point of contact) for member benefits never has the same job title.

 2. Need to vastly improve member communications and marketing.

-Our magnificent staff's work tirelessly to bring great benefits to the membership.
-In any business a great product/service and customer service wins the day, unless nobody know about it.
+Our magnificent staff work tirelessly to bring great benefits to the membership.
+In any business a great product/service and customer service wins the day, that is, unless nobody know about it.

 In 99% of associations and MLS the primary method of communication is still email.

-Subsequently, reAltitude decide to focus on the latter.
-Unless we bring our capabilities up to a higher standard our members will continue to ask the question "What are my dues paying for?"
+Subsequently, reAltitude decided to focus on the latter.
+Unless we bring our capabilities up to a higher standard, our members will continue to ask the question "What are my dues paying for?"

-Like any other business we need to know our CUSTOMERS better, engage them how/when they want and with personal relevancy.
+Like any other business we need to know our CUSTOMERS better, engage them how/when they want and do so with personal relevancy.

-- How many of us send a "happy birthday" or "congratulaitons on your REALTOR® anniversay" to our membership?
+- How many of us send a "happy birthday" or "congratulations on your REALTOR® anniversary" to our membership?

-- How many of us know enough about our membership to make a real determation of the potential market for the products and services we work so hard to onboard?
+- How many of us know enough about our membership to make a real determination of the potential market for the products and services we work so hard to onboard?